cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 I hold MSc in Econometrics and Empirical Economics from the Toulouse School of Economics, France, and a BA in Economics and History from the University of Florida, USA, where I attended as a Davis UWC Scholar.
 I am originally from Caracas, Venezuela.

-Feel free to reach out, and thank you for stopping by :computer:.
+Feel free to reach out, and thank you for stopping by.